The Desired Woman

-Synopsis
+Plot

-Lady Diana Whitney (Irene Rich), an elegant and intelligent woman of the English aristocracy, has her pick of suitors—but she ignores the calm, steadfast love of Sir Sydney Vincent (Richard Tucker) of the Foreign Office and instead chooses passion.
-Her heart is captured by the rugged magnetism of Captain Maxwell (William Russell), a hard-bitten cavalry officer of the British Army, whose iron will and brawny charm sweep her into marriage.
+Lady Diana Whitney, at woman of the English aristocracy, has her pick of suitors—but she ignores the calm, steadfast love of Sir Sydney Vincent of the Foreign Office and instead chooses passion.
+Her heart is captured by the magnetism of Captain Maxwell, a hard-bitten cavalry officer of the British Army, whose brawny charm sweep her into marriage.

 At first, Diana is enthralled by the physical dominance of her husband.
 But once transferred to a remote British outpost in the scorching Indian desert, she finds the endless monotony and her husband's unrelenting rigidity stifling.
 Captain Maxwell, a soldier to the bone, proves far better suited to the saddle than the salon.
 The desert's barrenness soon mirrors the growing void in Diana's heart.

-Then arrives Lieutenant Larry Trent (William Collier Jr.), a young, spirited officer whose presence reawakens Diana's joy.
+Then arrives Lieutenant Larry Trent, a young, spirited officer whose presence reawakens Diana's joy.
 His laughter and warmth remind her of England's drawing rooms and dancing halls.
 Though Larry is enamored with her, Diana maintains her dignity, rebuffing his romantic advances.
 But her fondness does not go unnoticed by Captain Maxwell, who—possessed by jealousy—sends Larry on a dangerous solo reconnaissance mission to a hostile village.

 Maxwell's vengeance does not end there.
-When Lieutenant Kellogg (John Miljan), another admirer of Diana, shows his affections too freely, the Captain punishes him with a brutal desert foot patrol—effectively a death sentence.
+When Lieutenant Kellogg, another admirer of Diana, shows his affections too freely, the Captain punishes him with a brutal desert foot patrol—effectively a death sentence.
 In the shimmering haze of the dunes, Larry stumbles upon the delirious Kellogg, burned by sun and driven mad by heat.
 In an act of duty and compassion, Larry hauls the broken officer back to the fort.